Time to read: 8 min

 Applying a Cutting Tool Stepover for a CNC Machine

 Based on the CAD model, the CAM software defines the machining operations and generates toolpath offsets.
 This programmed trajectory defines the movement of the cutting tool in terms of position, machining speed, and direction.
-Along with feed rate, spindle speed, and depth of cut, step over is a key parameter.
+Along with feed rate, spindle speed, pass depth, and depth of cut, step over is a key parameter.
 The tool’s movement can be linear, rapid, or circular.
 Sometimes, a zigzag toolpath is used instead.

 Some stepovers are fixed, but adaptive stepovers are also used.